 (10) No person serving as a court evaluator shall be appointed as guardian for the incapacitated person except under extenuating circumstances that are set forth in writing and filed with the fiduciary clerk at the time of the appointment.

-(2) If a person or entity has been awarded more than an aggregate of $75,000 in compensation by all courts during any calendar year, the person or entity shall not be eligible for compensated appointments by any court during the next calendar year.
+(2) If a person has been awarded more than an aggregate of $100,000 in compensation by all courts during any calendar year, the person shall not be eligible for compensated appointments by any court during the next calendar year.

-(4) These limitations shall not apply where the appointment is necessary to maintain continuity of representation of a service to the same person or entity in further or subsequent proceedings.
+(4) These limitations shall not apply where the appointment is necessary to maintain continuity of representation of or service to the same person or entity in further or subsequent proceedings.

 Sec. filed Nov.
 22, 1985; amds. filed: July 22, 1993; Nov.
 21, 1994; repealed, new filed Nov.
 22, 2002 eff.
 June 1, 2003.